rega-cev/phylogeotool/README.md

 The methodology paper describing PhyloGeoTool has been submitted for peer-review.
 A reference to the publication as well as a citation to cite PhyloGeoTool will be provided as soon as the paper has become publicly available.

+Deployed instances of the PhyloGeoTool can be found [here](http://phylogeotool.gbiomed.kuleuven.be/euresist/) and [here](http://phylogeotool.gbiomed.kuleuven.be/dengue/).

 The first release of the source code is [available here](https://github.com/rega-cev/phylogeotool/releases/tag/1.0.0).